School Library Media Certificate

 The school library media certificate program is designed for current educators, in the grades PreK-12 classroom or specialist positions, who already possess a Master’s degree, Maryland State Department of Education Teaching Certification, and wish to pursue Maryland State Department of Education library media specialist certification.
 The certificate program prepares candidates to fulfill the following five dynamic roles of the school library media specialist as identified by the American Association of School Librarians (AASL):

 - program administrator

-Upon completion of the PBC program, candidates will receive a Maryland State Department of Education “Library Media Specialist” certification.
+Upon completion of the PBC program, candidates are eligible to apply for Maryland State Department of Education “Library Media Specialist” certification.

 The School Library Media certificate program is designed for educators who wish to implement the five roles of the Library Media Specialist at the school, district or state level.
-Therefore, teachers of all subject areas will be the students / constituencies to be served by this Post-Baccalaureate certificate (PBC) program.
-Upon completion of the PBC program, candidates will received Maryland State Department of Education "Library Media Specialist" certification.
+Therefore, current teachers of all subject areas will be the students / constituencies to be served by this Post-Baccalaureate certificate (PBC) program.
+Upon completion of the PBC program, candidates will be eligible to apply to the Maryland State Department of Education "Library Media Specialist" certification.